diarmaidfinnerty/DRF_Continous_Control/report.md

 The agent was trained using a `Deep Deterministic Policy Gradient` model using an `Actor-Critic` methodology.
 This was sufficient to solve the environment in 122 episodes meaning that the  average score for each episode (where the average is over all 20 agents) is over 30.

+## Model Architecture

+The `DDPG` consists of two elements, the `Actor` and the `Critic`.
+These two have very similar architectures.

+`Actor`
+The actor consists of 3 layers.
+* 2 fully connected layers with `ReLU` activation functions.
+* 1 fully connected output layer with a `Tanh` activation function.

+`Critic`
+The critic has a similiar architecture to the actor.
+* 1 fully connected layer with a `ReLU` activation function.
+* The output of the 1st layer is concatenated with the `action` passed into the forward function.
+* A second fully connected layer with a `ReLU` activation function.
+* A final fully concted output layer without an activation function

 ### Hyper Parameters